World Without End (album)

-World Without End is the second album by The Mighty Lemon Drops, released in 1988.
-It reached #34 on the UK Album Chart.
-The album contains their hit single "Inside Out," which reached #74 on the UK Singles Chart.
+World Without End is the second album by the Mighty Lemon Drops, released in 1988.
+It reached No. 34 on the UK Album Chart.
+The album contains the single, "Inside Out", which reached No. 74 on the UK Singles Chart.

 Production

 The album was produced and mixed by Tim Palmer, and recorded at Rockfield Studios in Wales and Utopia Studios in London.

 Critical reception

 AllMusic wrote that the album "is one of the finest British post-punk albums of the '80s.
 Its parts may be borrowed, but it runs like a well-oiled machine."
 The Washington Post called it "galloping power-pop, tuneful and fresh," yet also, like all of the band's previous albums, overly indebted to the work of The Teardrop Explodes.
 Trouser Press wrote that World Without End "is a more mature, sophisticated and individualized effort, but Paul Marsh still sings as if he’s trying to impress either Ian McCulloch or Jim Morrison."